Unboxed-Software/solana-course/content/local-setup.md

 So far in this course, we've used Solana Playground to develop and deploy Solana programs.
 And while it's a great tool, for certain complex projects you may prefer to have a local development environment set up.
 This may be in order to use crates not supported by Solana Playground, to take advantage of custom scripts or tooling you've created, or simply out of personal preference.

 With that said, this lesson will be slightly different from the others.
-Instead of covering a lot of ground on how to write a program or interact with the Solana network, this lesson will primarily focus on the admittedly tedious task of setting up your local development environment.
+Instead of covering a lot of ground on how to write a program or interact with the Solana network, this lesson will primarily focus on the less glamorous task of setting up your local development environment.

 In order to build, test, and deploy Solana programs from your machine, you'll need to install the Rust compiler and the Solana Command Line Interface (CLI).
 We'll start by guiding you through these installation processes, then cover how to use what you'll have just installed.